 The population is around 70,000 and the largest group of foreigners are once again the British.
 It’s old town is a lovely place to take a stroll with beautiful streets and a genuine Andalusian feel.

 Estepona is one of the prettiest towns on this coast.
 Head here to discover a host of upmarket developments to suit most budgets as well as golf urbanisations.

 Wherever you wish to live in Spain, knowing how to negotiate for your property should get you a little more house for your money!
 Download our guide: How to Negotiate Abroad.

-Views towards Gibraltar and across to Morocco on one side, and over to the snowcapped peaks of the Sierra Nevada Mountains on the other, make this one of the stunning locations to tee off on a clear day.
+With beautiful views towards Gibraltar and Morocco on one side and the snowcapped peaks of the Sierra Nevada Mountains on the other, Alcaidesa is arguably one of the stunning locations to tee off on a clear day.
 It has two fabulous courses: the links course, which slopes down to a golden beach, and the heathland course, part of which meanders through a river valley.

 Between Malaga and Marbella, in the mountains above Fuengirola, this course was designed by Seve Ballesteros.
-It has a reputation as “unforgiving”, but if your short game lets you down at least you can enjoy the views of the Sierra de Mijas hills and the resort’s sauna and spa.
+It has a reputation as being quite “unforgiving”, but if your short game lets you down, at least you can enjoy the views of the Sierra de Mijas hills and the resort’s sauna and spa!

 This course is characterised by its wide fairways, large greens and water hazards.
 It’s a challenge for golfers of all handicaps.
-The marina and beaches in Caleta de Vélez, however, are just a short walk away.
+The marina and beaches in Caleta de Vélez are also just a short walk away.

 Perfectly placed elevated tees offer beautiful views of the Mediterranean, Africa and Gibraltar.
-The course winds around lakes and the Arroyo Del Taraje stream, and each hole features its own type of tree, including pines, olives, cypresses and chestnuts.
+The course winds around lakes and the Arroyo Del Taraje stream.
+Each hole features its own type of tree, including pines, olives, cypresses and chestnuts.
 Finish your round with a delicious meal at the famed La Cantina restaurant.